 Races like this usually produce decent results, but I will remember this race forever for a disaster I had in 2011.

 Back in 2011, as we approached the key race of the day people started posting in the forum about performance issues with Betfair, we have a specific thread for this.

 Having done well on this race in the past, I was keen to press on but should have heeded the warnings as Betfair ground to an almost complete halt during the run-up to the race and stopped completely in-play.
 I was left hopelessly exposed.
 Needless to say, the right horse didn’t win and I took a bit of a thumping.
 It was one of my biggest losses ever, I can’t remember exactly how much it was but it was a whopper.
 However, when you are a full-time trader you need to prepare for anything and while it wasn’t pleasant I dealt with it and even despite this I finished up on the week!

 I went back to see if I had a screen-shot of the loss, but it looks like I didn’t archive it!
 Nothing like a bit of denial to overcome a thumping loss is there?

 The World money show – London

 However, I did find some pictures and images from the same race from other years.
-It turns out that during this meeting in 2006 I attended the World Money show, a financial markets exhibition to talk about sports exchanges.
-I had half-forgotten about this, I remember doing it but had no idea it was during this meeting.
+It turns out that during this meeting in 2006 I attended the World Money show, a financial markets exhibition to talk about trading sports on Betting exchanges.
+I had half-forgotten about this.
+I remember doing it but had no idea it was during this meeting.

 On reflection, it appeared to be a heavy schedule of football and a big field/betting race that kicked off the crash.
 So I always keep an eye on these things now and will be well prepared.
 Hopefully, I can replicate some positive results from years prior, but this is one time I am not hoping for a repeat of a previous year, necessarily what happened in 2011!